 Defining where product-level testing stops and system-level testing begins.

-As these two heavily depend on each other, the border between system- and product-level testing is often blurry.
+As these two depend heavily on each other, the border between system- and product-level testing is often blurry.
 It means you have to be very strict when defining who tests what.
 Working together with Signify, we agreed to test only mobile app behavior but also to help them with system-level testing questions they might have ad hoc.

 Debugging a complex issue reproducible only on large projects.